BradleyA/markit/README.md

     cd markit

 ## Usage
-Mark a **tracked modified file**, sample.sh, in your local Git repository and push those changes to GitHub.
+Mark a **tracked modified file**, in your local Git repository and push those changes to GitHub.

     markit